TomDonoghue/TomDonoghue.github.io/code.md

 LISC is a tool that connect to available APIs, such as for the Pubmed database, and offers functionality to collect scientific literature articles from them, with tools to analyze the collected results.

+## Open Lists

+I also work with a lot of open resources, and keep lists of what is available [here](https://github.com/OpenLists).

+### Open Data

+A list of openly available [neuro-electrophysiological datasets](https://github.com/openlists/OpenData).

+### Open Tools

+A list of openly available [software packages](https://github.com/openlists/OpenTools) for working with neuro-electrophysiological data.

 ## Templates

-I use templates that I have developed for my research projects, that are also openly available.
+I use and develop templates for my research projects, that are collected and available [here](https://github.com/structuredscience/).

 ### Project Templates

-I use a general template for all my projects and supervised projects, available [here](https://github.com/structuredscience/ProjectTemplate).
+I use a [general template](https://github.com/structuredscience/ProjectTemplate) for all my projects and supervised projects.

 ### EEG Templates